Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Outlook and discussion

 The implications of this work are twofold.
 First, quantitative errors due to truncation in micromagnetic systems with periodic boundary conditions can be removed at a negligible numerical cost, yielding reliable results.
 Second, since our method is general and applies to arbitrary interaction exponents, source and target geometries, and lattices, it can be applied to other problems.
 In order to be specific, we briefly describe a few examples below.

 \textit{Ferroelectrics}.
 Microscopic textures in ferroelectrics are essentially the spatial distribution of the polarization vector, $\mathbf{P}(\mathbf{r})$, within the sample.
 These textures are very diverse and are the subject of intensive research~\cite{Nataf2020, LUKYANCHUK20251}.
 If there are no free electric charges in the sample, i.e. the charge distribution is described solely by polarization, then the application of our method is straightforward due to electromagnetic duality.
-That is, instead of the magnetization vector~$\mathbf{M}$ (see Appendix~\ref{app:cuboids_classical}) we assume the polarization vector~$\mathbf{P}$, plus the corresponding replacement for vector potentials, $\mathbf{A}\mapsto\mathbf{F}$ (electric vector potential), and fields, $\mathbf{B}\mapsto\mathbf{E}$ (electric field).
+That is, instead of the magnetization vector~$\mathbf{M}$ (see \ref{app:cuboids_classical}) we assume the polarization vector~$\mathbf{P}$, plus the corresponding replacement for vector potentials, $\mathbf{A}\mapsto\mathbf{F}$ (electric vector potential), and fields, $\mathbf{B}\mapsto\mathbf{E}$ (electric field).

-In cases where $\Omega$ is a point source, there is no need for integration and derivatives for the potential of Eq.~(\ref{U}) as the problem is reduced to the discrete one, while the method we propose here is anyway, a generalization of the previous results~\cite{buchheit2022efficient,buchheit2024computation,buchheit2023exact} where ${n=d}$ to cases ${n<d}$.
+In cases where $\Omega$ is a point source, there is no need for integration and derivatives for the potential of Eq.~(\ref{U}) as the problem is reduced to a discrete one, while the method we propose here is anyway, a generalization of the previous results~\cite{buchheit2022efficient,buchheit2025computation,buchheit2023exact} where ${n=d}$ to cases ${n<d}$.
 The following examples may apply to these new cases.

 \textit{Atomistic spin dynamics}.
 Classical spin models~\cite{AtomisticSpinDynamics, RevModPhys.95.035004} are related to micromagnetics within certain limits, while in the general case, these are different problems.
 Spin-spin interactions can exhibit slowly decaying interactions in addition to the dipole–dipole interaction, such as the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction.
-Accordingly, our new method can be applied to model magnetic multilayers such as van der Waals magnets and beyond.
+Accordingly, our new method can be applied to model magnetic multilayers such as van-der-Waals magnets and beyond.